The On behalf of the Board of Directors of your Company, I am delighted

 for booking capacity in associated Dominion Cove Point Pipeline.

 GAIL Global (USA) LNG LLC has adopted calendar year as its fiscal year,

-as such the first accounts of the Company will be prepared for the
+as such the first accounts of the Company has been prepared for the

 The joint venture company, GAIL China Gas Global Energy Holdings